 Make sure that you’ll be able to show an example of how your lesson would apply in real life.
 This will give your students a different perspective and will also help them understand the lesson more.

 It’s also best if you can connect your previous lesson to the current ones you are teaching so that your students will be able to have a refresher of the previous lesson that you’ve already tackled.
-You can also give them a glimpse of futures lessons by incorporating them into your current ones.
+You can also give them a glimpse of future lessons by incorporating them into your current ones.

 Create lesson reviews